UrbanGraph: Physics-Informed Spatio-Temporal Dynamic Heterogeneous Graphs for Urban Microclimate Prediction: Introduction

 Urban microclimate prediction is crucial for urban sustainability and public health \citep{grant_global_2025,he_high-temperature_2024}.
 This task represents a broad class of spatio-temporal urban physical field prediction problems, such as urban wind field simulation and pollutant dispersion forecasting.
 The core challenge of these problems is that the physical state at any point in urban space is determined by the collective interactions among numerous and diverse urban entities (e.g., buildings, vegetation) through time-varying physical processes such as radiation and convection \citep{coutts_watering_2013,de_abreu-harbich_effect_2015,irmak_effect_2017,abd_elraouf_impact_2022}.
 While high-fidelity physics-based numerical simulations, such as Computational Fluid Dynamics (CFD), are the standard approach for solving such problems, their immense computational overhead makes them infeasible for large-scale, time-series prediction tasks.
 Therefore, exploring computationally efficient data-driven methods to strike a balance between prediction accuracy and efficiency has become an essential research direction.

 Although data-driven methods are promising, they still face challenges in accurately modeling the underlying physical processes.
-Station-based methods can only predict time series at discrete locations, neglecting spatial relationships and failing to generate continuous physical fields.
-Grid-based generative models are constrained by local receptive fields, which makes it difficult for them to capture long-range spatial dependencies \citep{carter_modelling_2016,kemppinen_microclimate_2024}.
+While urban data is spatially discretized, physical interactions are often non-local (e.g., shadows skipping intermediate spaces) and anisotropic (e.g., directional wind flow).
+Grid-based models (CNNs) struggle to capture these long-range, irregular dependencies without excessive depth.\citep{carter_modelling_2016,kemppinen_microclimate_2024}.
 Graph Neural Networks (GNNs) offer a more natural framework for modeling the spatial dependencies among urban entities.
 However, existing GNN-based approaches often lack physical consistency.
 They typically employ a uniform message-passing mechanism that cannot distinguish between different physical processes, such as vegetation evapotranspiration and building shading \citep{zhao_heterogeneous_2021}.
 Furthermore, these methods struggle to model temporal variability.
 They mostly rely on a fixed graph structure, which is incapable of representing how physical processes evolve in real-time in response to changing environmental conditions.
 Consequently, there is a pressing need in the field for a unified framework capable of explicitly modeling multiple physical processes and their temporal evolution.

-Addressing this gap requires solving the following two core and orthogonal technical challenges. (i) A method must be designed to encode multiple, independent, and time-varying physical processes into a dynamic, heterogeneous graph structure.
-The fundamental difficulty lies in abstracting continuous physical fields (such as radiative transfer and fluid dynamics) into a discrete and computationally efficient graph topology, without losing critical physical information. (ii) A neural network architecture must be designed that can effectively process this complex sequence of graphs.
-This is highly challenging because the model must not only handle the dual dynamics of both node features and graph topology but also remain sensitive to the diverse types of relationships, each driven by different physical processes.
-Ultimately, the entire framework must strike a balance between physical interpretability and computational efficiency, while avoiding oversimplification of the urban morphology \citep{heo_toward_nodate}.
+Addressing this gap necessitates a fundamental shift in how we model urban dynamics.
+The core challenge lies in designing a structure-based inductive bias capable of encoding multiple, independent, and time-varying physical processes. (i) Standard graph topologies struggle to abstract continuous physical fields (e.g., radiative transfer and fluid dynamics) into a discrete representation without losing critical causal information. (ii) Furthermore, processing such complex graph sequences requires a neural architecture that can disentangle the diverse physical interactions.
+The model must not only handle the dual dynamics of both node features and graph topology but also differentiate between distinct physical operators (e.g., shading vs. convection), striking a balance between physical interpretability and computational efficiency\citep{heo_toward_nodate}.